Rebuild Your Jaw with a Sinus Lift

 Thankfully, this is not the end of the line.
 As a special type of bone graft, sinus lift can add bone mass to your upper jaw if you lack the tissue necessary to support implants.
-Our doctors at Fort Bend Dental can perform a precise surgery that minimizes discomfort at their Missouri City, TX, and Richmond, TX, offices.
+Our doctors at Fort Bend Dental can perform a precise surgery that minimizes discomfort at their Missouri City, TX, Richmond, TX, and Rosenberg, TX, offices.

 Why a Sinus Lift?

 If a tooth root is missing for an extended period of time, the adjacent jawbone will begin to breakdown due to lack of stimulation.
 Because bone mass is naturally thinner in the upper jaw than the lower jaw, patients who have lost teeth in their upper jaw often lack the bone to support dental implants.